Elephunk: Background and recording

 The Black Eyed Peas begun recording Elephunk as a trio; original member Kim Hill departed the group in 2000.
 As a female vocalist was needed for some of the tracks, various singers were brought in to record.
 Terry Dexter provided backing vocals for "Smells Like Funk", Noelle Scaggs for "Let's Get Retarded" and "Smells Like Funk", and Debi Nova for "Latin Girls".
-In early 2002, during the recording of "Shut Up", will.i.am once again seeked a female vocalist needed for the song.
+In early 2002, during the recording of "Shut Up", will.i.am once again sought a female vocalist needed for the song.
 His original choice was Nicole Scherzinger, who was a member of Eden's Crush at the time.
-He asked Scherzinger's then-fiancé Nick Hexum from 311, who rejected the offer for her. will.i.am then asked Fergie, whom he met in 2001, on a radio show where both the Black Eyed Peas and Wild Orchid, of which Fergie was a member at the time, performed.
-She accepted the offer and was soon made a permanent member of the Black Eyed Peas, recording remainder of the album with the group.
+He asked Scherzinger's then-fiancé Nick Hexum from 311, who rejected the offer for her.
+A&R Music Coordinator Dante Santiago asked will.i.am if he could bring his friend Fergie to the session to sing on the song. will.i.am whom met her in 2001 on a radio show where both the Black Eyed Peas and Wild Orchid, of which Fergie was a member at the time, performed.
+She accepted the offer and was soon made a permanent member of the Black Eyed Peas, recording the remainder of the album with the group.